BoDonkey/pally-extension/README.md

    }
    ```

-### Database

-When this module is installed, it creates a new collection in your MongoDB called `pa11y-results`.
-If you uninstall this extension, you will need to delete this collection manually.

 ### Additional Setup for Ubuntu, CentOS, & WSL

 If you are using WSL, Ubuntu, or CentOS, you will need to install some additional dependencies to ensure Puppeteer (used by Pa11y) runs correctly.